Someday We'll All Be Free (Donny Hathaway song): Background

 The lyric was written by Edward Howard, for and about the mental pain that Hathaway, who was diagnosed with paranoid schizophrenia when the song was written, was experiencing at the time.
 Edward Howard said:

-"What was going through my mind at the time was Donny, because Donny was a very troubled person.
+What was going through my mind at the time was Donny, because Donny was a very troubled person.
 I hoped that at some point he would be released from all that he was going through.
-There was nothing I could do but write something that might be encouraging for him."
+There was nothing I could do but write something that might be encouraging for him.

-Through the years, the song took on a larger role as an anthem of encouragement for the plight of African Americans suffering racial strife, in spite of the fact that the authors original meaning was a personal message to Hathaway relating to his mental health struggles.
+Through the years, the song took on a larger role as an anthem of encouragement for the plight of African Americans suffering racial strife, in spite of the fact that the author’s original meaning was a personal message to Hathaway relating to his mental health struggles.

 Donny Hathaway himself particularly loved the song and as Eulalah Hathaway stated:

-"He loved that song.
+He loved that song.
 Donny literally sat in the studio and cried when he heard the playback of his final mix.
-It's pretty special when an artist can create something that wipes them out."
+It's pretty special when an artist can create something that wipes them out.